Frequently Asked Questions: General

 How Do I Take a Course?

 Anthropology 4U currently offers online courses through Udemy, taught by Keirsten E. Snover.
-Please visit the Services section of this website, and click on the link under the course you want to take.
-Or, visit Keirsten’s instructor profile on Udemy.
-New courses will be added each month.
-In the near future, Anthropology 4U will be offering in-person classes in Spokane, Washington (USA).
+Please visit the Academy section of this website, and click on the the title of the course you want to take.
+Then, click the Enroll button.
+Or, visit Keirsten’s instructor profile on Udemy and choose your class from there.
+Classes will be offered directly through the Anthropology 4U website by fall 2020.
+New courses will be added every few months.
+In the future, Anthropology 4U will be offering in-person classes in Spokane, Washington (USA).

 What is Archaeology?